solab-ntu/razor_imu/README.md

 ## Method 2: imu-tools

 The magnetometer can be easibly affected by current, magnet or any magnetizable material.
-It leads to the orientation estimation not correct (yaw).
+It results in the orientation estimation is not correct (especially the yaw).
 So, it is recommended to use the [\[imu-tools\]](http://wiki.ros.org/imu_tools) package to fuse only the angular velocities and accelerations into the orientation by yourself.

 ```bash
 sudo apt install ros-<distro>-imu-tools